 Let's start with the letters that sound just like English letters, skipping over the vowels.
 The second letter of the alphabet, Baa, makes the sound of a B, very simply.
 (It's worth noting that there isn't a P sound in Arabic, so English words spelled with a P would have the B substituted for them if they were to be written in Arabic.) taa makes a simple T sound. daal (the first letter in red) is the Arabic D. Raa is the Arabic R, and it is rolled.
 Zay for Z, Siin for S, Faa for F, Kaaf for K, Laam for L, miim for M, nuun for N, and haa (the one just above UU in the chart, that looks like a stick figure taking off its hat) makes the H we are used to hearing, as in "horse".

 Jiim is a letter that we do have equivalents for it in English, but the sound is different depending on what region you are in.
-In Lebanon, for example, it makes the sound of a J, whereas in Egypt it makes the sound of a G. That is why you see the word for the Arabian Gulf (and relating dances) sometimes spelled "Khaleegy" and sometimes "Khaleejy" (or variations there of).
-This is also the reason we know of "Samia Gamal" (an Egyptian) and "Nadia Jamal" (a Lebanese woman).
+In Lebanon, for example, it makes the sound of a J, whereas in Cairo it makes the sound of a G. That is why you see the word for the Arabian Gulf (and relating dances) sometimes spelled "Khaleegy" and sometimes "Khaleejy" (or variations there of).
+This is also the reason we know of "Samia Gamal" (an Egyptian) and "Nadia Jamal" (whose career was mostly in Lebanon).
 Although in English their names are spelled differently in Arabic it is in fact the same letter, and you can find different video clips for both depending on which spelling you search.

 Next is the Haa, you can see it written on the chart, the 6th letter down.
 This is the sound in "Habibi" حبيبي and in my name, "farHa" فرحة .
-I am writing it here with a capital H because it is not the same H we are used to using in English.
+I am writing it here with a capital H because it is not the same H we are used to using in English, although it's used for "hospital", "hurricane", and "hardly".
 It is a breathy sound.
 It is also the first letter of the word "Hob", which means "love".
 Try saying "Habibi" with a longing sigh, breath out and put your heart into the sound of the H. It feels good to say!
 You will sometimes see this letter transliterated as a 7, because of the resemblance of the number to the Arabic letter: ح As in 7abibi (which can also be written Habeebee, since the A is a short vowel and the i's are both long ^_~) Listen to Om Kalthoom sing Sert El Hob

 Directly after that is the Khaa, which looks like a Haa with a dot on top of it.
 It is usually transliterated as "kh", and is the sound most people who have only heard Arabic shouted angrily on the news associate with the language.
 This is one you need to use the back of your throat for.
 It is in words like "Khallas" خلاص meaning "end" (over, done, finished, cut it out, salvation....)
 This clip of Azza Sharif she is dancing to Khalli Balak Min Zuzu (watch out for Zuzu), the first word of the chorus is spelled with this letter.